-Without you even that the to preserve output the initiation of that it optime to your car with a special receiver, in a procedure known as a "relay attack."
+With an unprotected fob, thieves can intercept the signal to your car with a special receiver, in a procedure known as a "relay attack."
 They can then use this to enter the car and even turn on the ignition.
 But there's a simple solution: It appears that just wrapping your fob in foil prevents the signals from being transmitted.
-"Although it's not ideal, it is the most inexpensive way," Holly Hubert, a cybersecurity aking to ABC News, the National Insurance Crime Bureau said there had b confirmed cases of a relav attack in the US.
-However, it does appear to be a known risk that

 "Although it's not ideal, it is the most inexpensive way," Holly Hubert, a cybersecurity expert, told the Detroit Free Press.
 "The cyber threat is so dynamic and ever-changing, it's hard for consumers to keep up."
-According to a report by Wired.com, the attack tricks the car and your key into thinking